The Harness Stops Being Static: Self-Modification, Trace-Mined Updates, and Per-Model Profiles

 This is why per-model profiles, delta-channel checkpointing, and structured trace projections — all in the same Deep Agents v0.6 release — matter together.
 They are the bookkeeping that makes harness mutation auditable.
 Treat any of them as optional and you lose the ability to reason about why your agent behaved a certain way last Tuesday.

-Version your harness like code.
+Bookkeeping of that kind starts with versioning the harness like code.
 Not just the prompts — the tool definitions, the compaction rules, the context injection logic, the model-specific profile.
 Tag each agent invocation with the harness version it ran under.
 This is cheap to add today and extremely expensive to backfill once you have a year of traces with no versioning.

 This article was generated with AI assistance and reviewed by the editors before publication.